Leporterie History, Family Crest & Coats of Arms

 Jacques Laporte, born in 1621, travelled from Perche, France to Canada in the 17th century.
 After arriving in Quebec he married Nicole Duchesne, born in 1641, at Montreal in 1657.

-Important Dates for the Leporterie family
+Early History of the Leporterie family

 This web page shows only a small excerpt of our Leporterie research.
 More information is included under the topic Early Leporterie History in all our PDF Extended History products and printed products wherever possible.